Frequently Asked Questions - UMAT

-The registration fee is A$240.
-If you are eligible for a concession, the registration fee is A$140.
+The registration fee is A$250.
+If you are eligible for a concession, the registration fee is A$150.
 If you are sitting the UMAT outside Australia and New Zealand, there is an additional A$185 fee.

 Your completed registration must be received at the UMAT office at ACER no later than 5.00 pm Australian Eastern Standard Time (AEST) on Friday 3 June 2016.

-For 2014: Late registrations for UMAT will be accepted up to 5pm AEST on Friday 19 June 2015 on payment of a late fee of $65 in addition to the registration fee.
-The online registration system will close at 5pm AEST on Friday 19 June 2015.
-It will NOT be possible to register for UMAT 2015 after this time.
+Late registrations for UMAT will be accepted up to 5pm AEST on Friday 17 June 2016 on payment of a late fee of $65 in addition to the registration fee.
+The online registration system will close after this time and it will NOT be possible to register for UMAT 2016.

 Graduate entry route in NZ requires you to resit UMAT after your degree, but if you intend to apply to Australia, you will need to sit the GAMSAT.